migsc/cmdeagle/docs/README.md

 cmdeagle init mycli
 ```

 Where `mycli` is the name of the executable file you want to build.
 By default, the binary will be named after the directory you run the command from.
-You can [change this later](#cli-level-name-key).
+You can [change this later](#basic-information-and-metadata-settings) using the `name` key in your configuration.

 ### 3) Building the CLI: